10 Ways for Independent Contractors to Navigate Slow Business Periods

-- There are many reasons business might be slow including time of year, holidays, changing trends, or a lack of projects.
+- There are many reasons business might be slow including time of year, holidays, or changing industry trends.

 - Take advantage of downtime by reviewing your business plan, updating your online presence, or creating new content.

-- Boost your pipeline by teaming up with another independent, adding new service offerings, or connecting with past clients.
+- Boost your pipeline by teaming up with another independent contractor, adding new service offerings, or connecting with past clients.

 2. Create New Content

-When business is slow, it’s important to continually grow your network and keep your creative juices flowing.
+When business is slow, it’s important to continually grow your professional network and keep your creative juices flowing.
 Volunteer to do some pro bono work for a nonprofit organization or offer to teach a workshop or course for a local school or business center.
 You’ll make new connections, show off your talents, and do some good while you’re at it.
-In addition to getting your name out there you may end up gaining some clients from your new connections as well.

-How To Give Back on a Budget when You’re Self Employed
+Explore: How to Give Back on a Budget When You’re Self-Employed

-While business may be slow for you, it might be in full swing for another small business peer.
-Teaming up with another independent to share business can be a great way to get new work.
+While your business may be slow, one of your past or current colleagues might be experiencing a busier period.
+Teaming up with another independent contractor to share business can be a great way to find new clients.
 Reach out to your network to see if someone needs assistance on an upcoming project or help pass leads back and forth if someone has too much on their plate.

-You might also consider partnering with someone who does work that is complementary to your own, such as a writer partnering with a graphic designer, so you can both present a comprehensive slate of offerings to clients.
+You might also consider partnering with someone whose work complements your own.
+For example, a writer could collaborate with a graphic designer, allowing both of you to offer a more comprehensive range of services to potential clients.

 6. Review Your Business Plan